 Please note: this list is not exhaustive, but includes commonly recycled items.
 If you have questions about an item, contact us at [email protected].

 Deliveries to our local processing facility are by appointment only.
-If you are a community member interested in recycling your electronics, click here to discover upcoming local collection events or click here to join our email list to learn about upcoming public events!
-Our first community collection in Helena will in November 2018!
+If you are a community member interested in recycling your electronics, learn about upcoming local collection events or join our email list to learn about upcoming public events!

-Electronics are one of the fastest growing segments of waste in municipal landfills in the United States.
-Recycling your electronics saves energy, reduces pollution and greenhouse gases and saves resources by extracting fewer raw materials.
-Recycling with 406 Recycling also ensure any data on our outdated or unwanted electronic device is responsibly destroyed.
+Electronics are one of the fastest-growing segments of waste in municipal landfills in the United States.
+Recycling your electronics saves energy, reduces pollution and greenhouse gases, and saves resources by extracting fewer raw materials.
+Recycling with 406 Recycling also ensures any data on outdated or unwanted electronic devices is responsibly destroyed.

 City of Helena

-Click here to access information on City of Helena recycling services.
-Renters living in a household, duplex, tri-plex, four-plex and some other units served by City of Helena sanitation services are eligible for a “renter’s permit” to use recycling facilities at the City of Helena Transfer Station which includes recycling for glass (container glass only) and plastic (type #1 & #2; no lids) in addition to the corrugated cardboard, metal cans, and mixed paper (office/newsprint/magazine) accepted at sites throughout Helena.
+Visit the City of Helena website for recycling services.
+Renters living in a household, duplex, triplex, four-plex, and some other units served by City of Helena sanitation services are eligible for a “renter’s permit” to use recycling facilities at the City of Helena Transfer Station which includes recycling for glass (container glass only) and plastic (type #1 & #2; no lids) in addition to the corrugated cardboard, metal cans, and mixed paper (office/newsprint/magazine) accepted at sites throughout Helena.